 This year, we again have the opportunity to donate used winter clothing to be distributed to children in our city who are not properly prepared for the colder weather.
-We regularly make donations to the Food Bank at Thanksgiving, Christmas, and other times of the year.
-We have engaged in a variety of projects in the past: Operation Christmas Child, Cops for Cancer, and Rice Raiser are some examples.
-Individual classrooms at ACES often do their own giving projects that can sometimes relate to the curriculum or individual projects that are presented by the teacher.
+Locally, we regularly make donations to the Food Bank at Thanksgiving, Christmas and at other times of the year.
+We may also engage in other projects as specific needs arise such as donating used winter clothing.
+Individual classrooms at ACS Elementary often do their own giving projects that can sometimes relate to the curriculum or individual projects that are presented by the teacher.

-For several years, ACS Elementary has been involved in Abbotsford’s Run for Water campaign.
-For the past two years, we have helped raise over $10,000 for children in Ethiopia.
-We are once again partnering with this organization.
-Run for Water includes a 5km, 10km and half-marathon run in May.
+Globally, for several years, ACS Elementary has been involved in Abbotsford’s Run for Water campaign.
+This past school year, we raised a record-breaking $14,450 for children in Ethiopia and championed a new curriculum for schools in the Geater Vancouver area.
+Run for Water includes a 5 km, 10 km, and half-marathon run in May.
 All the money raised from this event goes to provide clean drinking water in Ethiopia.
-Students of ACS Elementary participate by running in our very own mini Run 4 Water at school and by raising $35 themselves.
+Students of ACS Elementary participate by running in our very own mini Run for Water at school and by raising $35 themselves.
 We want students to each raise $35 because their money will provide clean drinking water for one child in Ethiopia for a lifetime!
 We want them to know, they CAN make a difference!

 A variety of short term clubs are formed at ACS Elementary, often depending on a particular teacher’s, or other community member’s interest.
 These have included math, chess, scrapbooking, dance, fiddle, and more.
 The dynamic nature of these clubs ensures that there is a vibrancy and keen interest in these clubs when they are formed.